 SPEEDWAY & SWAN was a monthly, one-hour free-format radio program that presents contemporary poetry against a context of variously compatible and offbeat musical selections.
 Culling from the exceptional libraries of her partners, the University of Arizona Poetry Center and KXCI 91.3 Tucson Community Radio, host Susan Briante was joined in conversation each episode by a rotating guest co-host who brought to the hour a selection of poetry from their personal canon, which, along with the freshest and best from the "new shelves," they read live.
 Episodes 1-32 were hosted by Speedway & Swan creator Brian Blanchfield.

-Each show also features a recorded performance from voca, the Poetry Center's audio archive of its legendary poetry readings since 1963.
-SPEEDWAY AND SWAN represents a partnership between the Poetry Center, which will archive the show in listenable format with an annotated playlist, and KXCI, where the show streams live.
+Most episodes also featured a recorded performance from Voca, the Poetry Center's audio archive of its legendary poetry readings since 1963.
+SPEEDWAY & SWAN represented a partnership between the Poetry Center, which archives the show in listenable format with an annotated playlist, and KXCI, where the show streamed live.

 Since 1983, KXCI 91.3 FM has been committed to connecting Tucson and Southern Arizona to one another and to the world with informative, engaging, and creative community-based radio programming.

 Each episode, with an annotated playlist, can be heard in full here.
 Check out the full catalog of recordings:

 Episode 15 with Maryrose Larkin

 Episode 23 with Christopher Nelson

 Episode 25 with Mary-Kim Arnold

 Episode 35 with Susan Briante & Brian Blanchfield